DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

 #### Restrict Access to Data Connections and Data Tables

-The Web Dashboard control allows a user to browse available data connection and data tables in the integrated [Query Builder](https://documentation.devexpress.com/AspNet/114930/ASP-NET-WebForms-Controls/Query-Builder) UI.
-Refer to the [Query Builder](#33-query-builder) subsection in this document to learn how to restrict access to this information based on authorization rules.
+Our Web Dashboard control allows a user to browse available data connections and data tables within the control’s integrated [Query Builder](https://documentation.devexpress.com/AspNet/114930/ASP-NET-WebForms-Controls/Query-Builder) UI.
+Refer to the [Query Builder](#33-query-builder) subsection of this document to learn how to restrict access to this information based on internal authorization rules.

 ### 3.3.
 Query Builder

-The standalone [Query Builder](https://documentation.devexpress.com/AspNet/114930/ASP-NET-WebForms-Controls/Query-Builder) as well as the Query Builder integrated into the Report and Dashboard designers allows an end-user to browse a web application's data connections and the data tables available through those connections.
-In a web application that uses access control, you need to implement custom logic that restricts a user's access to the available connections and data tables.
+Our standalone [Query Builder](https://documentation.devexpress.com/AspNet/114930/ASP-NET-WebForms-Controls/Query-Builder) and the Query Builder integrated into DevExpress Report and Dashboard designers allows end-users to browse web application data connections and the data tables available through those connections.
+If your web application uses access control, you must implement custom logic to restrict user access to all available connections and data tables.

 To restrict access to connection strings, implement a custom connection string provider: